MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Parameters.md

 require a value, but do not require the parameter name in the command.
 Named parameters passed to a command that does not expect them become positional parameters (strings) followed by their given values, if any.
-If a parameter name is abbreviated, like `-I`, PowerShell will pick the parameter that begins with this prefix, like `-InputObject`, provided that there is only one such parameter.
-Because a future version may add more parameters starting with the same prefix, using this feature in scripts is not recommended.
+If a parameter name is abbreviated, like `-I`, PowerShell picks the parameter that begins with this prefix, like `-InputObject`.
+This only works if there is a single parameter starting with the specified prefix.
+Using this feature in scripts is not recommended as future versions of commands could include new parameters that start with the same prefix.

 The type of parameters and the requirements for those parameters vary.
 To find information about the parameters of a command, use the `Get-Help` cmdlet.
 For